Great Dane Health Issues

 Great Danes are predisposed to several health conditions including bloat, hip dysplasia, heart disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 110-175 lbs and lifespan of 7-10 yrs, the Great Dane requires thoughtful care tailored to their specific breed characteristics.
+At 110-175 lbs and a 7-10 yrs lifespan, the Great Dane is a breed whose temperament and health considerations each warrant focused attention, not default assumptions.
 The Great Dane's reputation in the working group reflects generations of purposeful breeding, resulting in a large dog with predictable but nuanced care requirements.

 Genetic Screening